WordPress/blueprints/docs/build-your-first-blueprint.md

 [<kbd> <br>Run Blueprint<br> </kbd>](https://playground.wordpress.net/#https://playground.wordpress.net/#eyIkc2NoZW1hIjoiaHR0cHM6Ly9wbGF5Z3JvdW5kLndvcmRwcmVzcy5uZXQvYmx1ZXByaW50LXNjaGVtYS5qc29uIiwic3RlcHMiOlt7InN0ZXAiOiJzZXRTaXRlT3B0aW9ucyIsIm9wdGlvbnMiOnsiYmxvZ25hbWUiOiJNeSBmaXJzdCBCbHVlcHJpbnQifX1dfQ==)

-The [setSiteOptions](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#SetSiteOptionsStep) step sets the site options in the WordPress database.
+The [`setSiteOptions` step](https://wordpress.github.io/wordpress-playground/blueprints-api/steps#SetSiteOptionsStep) specifies the site options in the WordPress database.
 The `options` object contains the key-value pairs to set.
-In this case, we're setting the `blogname` option to "My first Blueprint".
-You can read more about this and other steps in the [Blueprint Steps API Reference](https://wordpress.github.io/wordpress-playground/blueprints-api/steps).
+In this case, you changed the value of the `blogname` key to "My first Blueprint".
+You can read more about all available steps in the [Blueprint Steps API Reference](https://wordpress.github.io/wordpress-playground/blueprints-api/steps).

-#### Shorthands
+### Shorthands

-Some steps can be specified using a shorthand syntax for convenience.
-For example, the `setSiteOptions` step can be also written as:
+You can specify some steps using a shorthand syntax.
+For example, you could write the `setSiteOptions` step like this:

 ```json
 {